arohner/spectrum/README.md

  - you can't spec non-defn functions
  - you can't spec higher order functions
  - generative testing with side-effects doesn't work well
- - generative testing gives false negatives in unlikely bugs
+ - generative testing gives false negatives on rare codepaths
+ - static typing guarantees all codepaths are checked
  - spec doesn't deal with non-fn vars at all (binding, alter-var-root, set!, etc)
  - generative testing can be slow

-## Downsides

-- spectrum is 'viral'.
-Once you start checking, it encourages you to write specs for everything

 ## Plan